core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## external_aad # {#sec-cose-object-ext-aad}

 The external_aad of the Additional Authenticated Data (AAD) is built differently.
-In particular, it has one structure used for the encryption process producing the ciphertext, and a second structure used for the signing process producing the counter signature.
+In particular, it has one structure used for the encryption process producing the ciphertext (both in group mode and pairwise mode), and a second structure used for the signing process producing the counter signature (only in group mode).

 ### external_aad for Encryption ### {#sec-cose-object-ext-aad-enc}